jedamus/make/README.md

 # make

-Makefile to compile COBOL, FORTRAN, flex, bison etc.
+Makefile to compile COBOL, FORTRAN, flex, bison, C, C++ etc.
 Creates also documentation (rST, pod, TeX, LaTeX) and knows how to handle noweb and cweb-files.